luckyyc12/academic-kickstart/content/home/experience.md

   location = "San Jose, California" date_start = "2017-01-10"
   date_end = "2017-12-31"
   description = """Dr. Yuan started to work as postdoctoral researcher at GEIRI North America in 2017.
-In his position, he is responsible for the development of graph computing based state estimation, power flow analysis and contingency analysis."""
+In his position, he is responsible for the development of graph computing based state estimation, power flow analysis and contingency analysis.

   Responsibilities include: